Website Privacy, and Cookie Policies

 - if you provided us with your details and ticked the box at the point of entry of your details for us to send you marketing communications; and

 - in each case, you have not opted out of receiving that marketing.

 We will get your express opt-in consent before we share your personal data with any third party for marketing purposes.

-You can ask us or third parties to stop sending you marketing messages at any time by logging into the website and checking or unchecking relevant boxes to adjust your marketing preferences, by following the opt-out links on any marketing message sent to you, or by emailing us at email@example.com at any time.
+You can ask us or third parties to stop sending you marketing messages at any time.
+This can be done by logging into the website and checking or unchecking relevant boxes to adjust your marketing preferences.
+You can also follow the opt-out links on any marketing message sent to you.
+Or you can email us at email@example.com at any time.

 Change of purpose